 Connect to SharePoint Online Site from CAML Query Helper

-Then in the Next screen give the Site URL and click on LOAD.
-It will Load all the lists and Libraries from the SharePoint Online site.
+Then, in the Next screen, give the Site URL and click on LOAD.
+It will load all the lists and Libraries from the SharePoint Online site.

 Build a CAML Query using SharePoint CAML Query Helper

 To write the query, click on the Query Helper tool.
-This provides three tabs Query, View Fields and View Attributes.
+This provides three tabs: Query, View Fields, and View Attributes.

 From the Fields box, you can drag and drop to the Query text box.
 In the Row Limit box, enter the value (Row limit).
-Click on the Search button to search the query.
+Click on the Search button to search for the query.

-Then copy the code by clicking on the Copy Code button which will generate the CSOM code which will look like below:
+Then copy the code by clicking on the Copy Code button, which will generate the CSOM code, which will look like below:

 string sQuery = @”<Query><OrderBy><FieldRef Name=””Modified”” Ascending=””FALSE””></FieldRef></OrderBy><Where> <BeginsWith><FieldRef Name=””Title””></FieldRef><Value Type=””Text””>item</Value></BeginsWith></Where></Query>”;